Youth Sports Teams Vote To Travel Out Of State Because California Won't 'Let Them Play' Here

 Response From The State

-CBS13 asked CDPH for information regarding the COVID concerns for youth who are traveling out of state, and any secondary concerns that public health officials might have for their classmates.
+CBS13 asked CDPH for information regarding the COVID concerns for youth athletes who are traveling out of state to play, and any secondary concerns that public health officials might have for their classmates once teams return.

 We also asked about specific concerns for outdoor sports versus indoor sports and non-contact versus contact sports, and we asked if the state had reviewed the studies cited in our report.